-Getting around: Auto-rickshaws and cycle-rickshaws are popular options for transportation.
-There are buses by APSRTC that runs throughout the city along with app-based taxi services like Ola.
+Getting around/local transport in Visakhapatnam: Auto-rickshaws and cycle-rickshaws are popular options for transportation.
+There are buses by APSRTC that runs throughout the city along with app-based taxi services.

 Dharani is a vegetarian restaurant that serves up delectable south Indian and Andhra style thalis that are wholesome and good value.
 Dakshin offers a range of southern India non-vegetarian delicacies, of which the Andhra-style mutton and fish dishes, are not to be missed.